davdwhyte87/MyApplication/README.md

 I built this app to help me organize my day.
 I use it on a day to day basis to plan out my day.
 This is not just a personal project.
 This app helps me and many of my friends at home.

+You can download the apk (app-debug.apk) This app will be available on playstore soon

 Features:
 - View a todo list